-1.1 Paragraph 44 of the revised National Planning Policy Framework (NPPF)(2023) makes it clear that local planning authorities should only request supporting information that is relevant, necessary and material to the application and that LPA's should review local lists at least every two years.
-Local lists can be a very useful guide, helping applicants establish the information the local authority will require to validate a planning application.
+1.1 Paragraph 45 of the National Planning Policy Framework (NPPF)(2024) makes it clear that local planning authorities should only request supporting information that is relevant, necessary and material to the application and that LPA's should review local validation lists (local list) at least every two years.
+Local lists can be a useful guide, helping applicants establish the information the local authority will require to validate a planning application.
 An up to date local list can give applicants certainty about what information is necessary at an early stage in the design process, reducing delays at the validation stage.

-2. Changes between the updated 2024 version and the 2023 version(s)
+2. Changes between the 2025 version and the 2024 version